vishnunairjanardhan/democms/src/content/posts/retention-marketing.md

 Personalizing the shopping experience for each customer leads to stronger connections, higher retention rates, and more sales.
 Use data analytics to understand what customers like, their needs and preferences, and their behavior.

-By utlilizing this knowledge, provide personalized recommendations, customized promotions, relevant offers, and content that matches customer interests.
+By utilizing this knowledge, provide personalized recommendations, customized promotions, relevant offers, and content that matches customer interests.
 By offering a unique homepage, tailored product suggestions, or custom messages, you show customers that you value them as individuals.
 </li>

 <li>